Vis4SciML/Landscaper/docs/quickstart.md

     device: str
 ) -> Generator[Tuple[int, nn.Module]]:
     """
-    An optional generator function that yields the size of the input and a pointer to the model.
+    A generator function that yields the size of each input sample and its gradient.

     Args:
-        model (nn.Module): The model for which to compute the Hessian. criterion (nn.Module): The loss function used to compute gradients. data (Tensor): The input data for the model. device (str): The device on which the model is located ('cpu' or 'cuda').
+        model (nn.Module): The model for which to compute the Hessian. criterion (nn.Module): The loss function, used to compute gradients. data (Tensor): The input data for the model. device (str): The device on which the model is located ('cpu' or 'cuda').

     Yields:
-        Tuple[int, nn.Module]: A tuple containing the size of the input and a pointer to the model.
+        Tuple[int, nn.Module]: A tuple containing the size of the input and the gradient of each sample.
     """
+    params = [p for p in model.parameters() if p.requires_grad]

-    for sample in data:
+    for sample, target in data:
+        outputs = model.forward(sample)
+        loss = criterion(outputs, targets)

-        sample = sample.to(device)
+        grads = torch.autograd.grad(
+            loss, params, create_graph=True, materialize_grads=True
+        )
-        yield sample.size(0), model
+        yield sample.size(0), grads
 ```

-where the gradient is saved in the model's parameters (the default uses `backward`) and each iteration yields the size of the input and a pointer to the model.
+where each iteration yields the size of the input and the gradient of the loss.
+Most of the time, you will only need to change how the loss is being calculated or how the data is being accessed.

 ## Defining a Loss Function
 Once our hessian calculator is set up, we have to define a loss function for our model to be used when parameters are perturbed.
 Here's an example implementation: